OCI-IL/HeatwaveGenAIDemo/readme.md

             chmod 700  <your_ssh_key_path>.key

-1. Connect to the compute instance you've created earlier today by running the following command on your shell:
+1. Connect to the compute instance you created earlier today by running the following command on your shell:

             sudo ssh  -i <your_ssh_key_path>.key opc@<instance_ip>

-1. After you connected to your machine, install git by running the following command:
+1. After you connect to your machine, install git by running the following command:

             sudo dnf install git -y
-    * If your using Ubuntu please use **APT** packager manager
+    * If you are using Ubuntu, please use **APT** package manager
       ```bash
       sudo apt install git -y
       ```